-Golden Globes 2018 under a big spotlight
+Golden Globes 2018 pays tribute to strong women

 - This year is about more than awards

-(CNN)All eyes will be on Hollywood Sunday night, and not just for stargazing.
+Seth Meyers kicked off Sunday's ceremony getting laughs about Hollywood's major controversy.

-The 75th Annual Golden Globe Awards mark the unofficial beginning of the entertainment awards season, and this year the industry is grappling with more than issues of race and who will say what about President Donald Trump.
+The ceremony marks the unofficial beginning of the entertainment awards season, and this year the industry is grappling with more than issues of race and who will say what about President Donald Trump.

+"For the male nominees in the room tonight, this is the first time in three months it won't be terrifying to hear your name read out loud," Meyers joked, referencing the climate in Hollywood following the flood of sexual misconduct allegations against former film mogul Harvey Weinstein and other prominent men.

+"Harvey Weinstein isn't here tonight because, well, I've heard rumors he's crazy and difficult to work with," Meyers quipped.
+"But don't worry, he'll be back in 20 years when he becomes the first person ever booed during the In Memoriam."

+Sam Rockwell won the award for best supporting actor in a film for "Three Billboards Outside Ebbing, Missouri" and Sterling K. Brown won best actor in a TV drama for "This is Us."

-The #MeToo movement, which has cast attention on sexual harassment, violence and gender inequality, has found champions among the stars and birthed Time's Up, a newly launched anti-sexual harassment and assault initiative organized by more than 1000 women in entertainment.
+The ceremony comes at a time when the #MeToo movement, which has cast attention on sexual harassment, violence and gender inequality, has found champions among the stars and birthed Time's Up, a newly launched anti-sexual harassment and assault initiative organized by more than 1000 women in entertainment.

 Women and men supporting the organization arrived to the Globes wearing black, many accessorizing with a pin featuring the Time's Up logo.